 The international community has had well over a century of experience in crafting multilateral environmental agreements to meet the perceived priorities of the time.
+The experience shows that progress comes not through slow steady incremental movements but from periodic great leaps.
+The legacy of the last great leap forward - the 1992 Rio Conference - confirms the historical trend.

-Indeed, the creation of the world's intergovernmental environmental regime began in the 1870's and continued, with notable pauses and reversals during world war and depression, through the post World War Two years (Meyer 1997).
-Similarly, the emergence of multilateral environmental agreements with direct international economic implications, notable those with trade measures as implementing and enforcement devices, are also an inheritance of the nineteenth century, having begun in 1878 (Charnovitz 1996).
-In both domains, the pattern indicates that the growth of such legal instruments is by no means a continuous or inevitable process, as seen most recently by the great decade-plus long pause following the Stockholm conference of 1972.
-Yet the most recent period, beginning with the Bruntland Commission report in the mid 1980's, through the Rio UNCED of 1992, has had a vibrant, and sustained legacy.
-The following table of the major multilateral conferences and conventions related to sustainable development shows the strength of the current trend, as leaders-level global summits and ministerial driven functional processes have combined to create a considerable edifice (Johnson 2001, Dodds 2000).
+The world's intergovernmental environmental regime began in the 1870's and continued, with notable pauses and reversals during world war and depression, through the post World War Two years (Meyer 1997).
+Multilateral environmental agreements with direct international economic implications, notably those with trade measures as implementing and enforcement devices, also date back to 1878 (Charnovitz 1996).2 Yet the growth of such instruments has not been a continuous or inevitable process, as seen most recently by the great decade-plus long pause following the Stockholm conference of 1972.3 Building adequate institutions for effective global environmental governance has been less a lapidary process of continuous improvement than a series of periodic great leaps forward.